andresha20/C--mortage-calculator-task-01/README.md

 # mortgageCalculator
-A simple mortgage calculator built using C#.
+A simple mortgage calculator adapted to C#.